For shorter podcast/Video click the link below.

 “And the city has no need of the sun or of the moon to shine on it, for the glory of God has illumined it, and its lamp is the Lamb.
 The nations will walk by its light, and the kings of the earth will bring their glory into it.
 In the daytime (for there will be no night there)” Rev. 21:23-25.

 The evening comes before darkness.
 Darkness before light.
-When will it be pitch black?
+When will it be pitch black on the earth?
 When will the earth and the people feel such darkness?

 “Then the LORD said to Moses, “Stretch out your hand toward the sky, that there may be darkness over the land of Egypt, even a darkness which may be felt” (Exodus 10:21).